The best tours of Paris

 No messing about here; join this walk to see all the best bits of the capital.
 The two-hour tour takes in all the Parisian landmarks, including Notre Dame, the Louvre, Arc de Triomphe and the Eiffel Tower, and is led by a guide who’ll share lots of titbits of information along the way.

-Prepare to have your senses astounded when you enter behind-the-scenes at an authentic Parisian patisserie.
-Revel in the secrets of French baking, nosey around the kitchens and witness first-hand exactly how those delectable French breads, pastries and cakes are crafted.
+France is famous for many things, but let's be honest: the food is arguably the best.
+If your mouth is watering at the thought of Parisienne cuisine, then you're not alone – and this boulangerie tour is waiting.
+Prepare to have your senses astounded, because as soon as you enter this behind-the-scenes tour (at an authentic Parisian patisserie), you'll be revelling in all of delicious the sights, smells and tastes.
+Uncover the secrets of French baking, nosey around the kitchens and witness first-hand exactly how those delectable French breads, pastries and cakes are crafted.
 Once you’ve feasted your eyes, you’ll be allowed take home a freshly made croissant and baguette.

 This 90-minute tour takes you out to Bercy in the twelfth arrondisement, where you’ll tour the district’s wine cellars and learn more about its winemaking heritage.
 After all, what's a trip to France without sampling a few glasses of fine vino?

 Because, why not?
 Step aboard one of these very handy inventions that are very nearly impossible to unbalance and head through the amazing Versailles Park.
 Which is just very, very pretty.
 Your two- or three-hour narrated tour will travel along the Grand Canal and past the Grand Trianon, Petit Trianon and Queen’s Hamlet, pausing for a really quite jaw-dropping view of the Palace of Versailles in all its magnificent glory.
 And if you want to explore some of the city of Versailles, too?
 Opt for the three-hour tour.